nibbe99/automation_shoppingAPP/README.md

-Automation shopping app, lets you automate the product you want to buy as well as the price range.
+Automation shopping app, lets you automate the product you want to buy within your price range.